 What is your preferred operating system for running SkyTrak?
 Windows (laptop), iOS or Android?
 This will determine what software you can even use in the first place.

-We wouldn’t recommend relying on an Android device for your SkyTrak simulator because most of the software options don’t support it.
-For the most options, use a PC.
+We wouldn’t recommend relying on an Android device for your SkyTrak simulator because most third-party solutions don’t support it.
+For the most flexibility, a PC is highly recommended.

 2. Features